1874–75 FA Cup: First round

 All 29 teams entered the competition at the First Round stage.
-However, due to the odd number of entrants, Reigate Priory were given a bye to the Second Round.
-Three teams – Civil Service, Windsor Home Park and Shropshire Wanderers – were also awarded walkovers.
+Reigate Priory were given a bye to the Second Round due to the odd number of entrants.
+Three teams – Civil Service, Windsor Home Park and Shropshire Wanderers – were awarded walkovers.
 Three of the ties finished as draws and went to replays; of these, one had to be decided by a second replay.
-The biggest win in the competition came at this stage with Wanderers' 16–0 win over Farningham.
+The widest score difference in the competition came at this stage with the Wanderers' 16–0 win over Farningham.

 Replays

 Second round

-The 15 teams that progressed from the First Round took part in the Second Round.
-Due to the odd number of teams, Old Etonians were given a bye to the Third Round.
+The 15 teams that progressed from the First Round took part in the Second Round.Old Etonians were given a bye to the Third Round due to the odd number of teams.
 Oxford University were awarded a walkover in their tie against Windsor Home Park.
 In all but one of the fixtures, the losing teams failed to score.
 Two matches saw the biggest win of the round: both Royal Engineers and Wanderers beat their respective opponents 5–0.
 The Civil Service scratched from its replay against the Shropshire Wanderers as its members could not, or would not, travel to Shrewsbury for the replay.